-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Maryland, real estate commission costs an average of $18,792 — that's typically more expensive than the rest of your closing costs combined!
+The easiest and most effective way to reduce your closing costs is to find an agent who charges lower listing fees.
+In Maryland, real estate commission costs an average of $20,759 — that's usually more expensive than the rest of your closing costs combined!

-Thankfully, there's a way to save big by selling with Clever.
-With listing fees of just $3,000 or 1%, you'll save an average of $5,756 on a median-priced home in Maryland!
+Luckily, you can save big by working with a Clever agent.
+With listing fees of just $3,000 or 1%, you'll save an average of $6,500 on a median-priced home in Maryland.

 In Maryland, expect to pay about 3.57% of your home’s sale price in closing costs — not including realtor fees.
 At the median home value of $406,250, this equates to around $14,498 at closing.
 Learn more about what makes up seller closing costs in Maryland.